ajohnhub/post-install-config/README.md

 </p>

 <h1>Post Installation Configuration Setup</h1>
 In this walkthrough, I will be demonstrating a couple of examples of system administration work after successfully installing the osTicket ticketing system.
-This will include configuring roles, creating SLA's, etc.
+This will include configuring roles, creating SLAs, etc.
 <br />